Skip to main content

 You're Filing an Appeal

-The appeals process has multiple stages, each with different rules and deadlines.
-Under the Appeals Modernization Act, you have three lanes to choose from after a denial, and picking the wrong one can add years to your case.
+The appeals process has multiple lanes, each with different rules and deadlines.
+Under the Appeals Modernization Act, you have three options after a denial — and picking the wrong one can add years to your case.
+For instance, a Higher-Level Review examines the same evidence for errors, while a Supplemental Claim requires you to submit new and relevant evidence.

 You're Seeking a Higher Rating